 NO PARTICIPATION FEES:

 As this is an exhibition for charity, there is no fee to enter.
 Every participant, from artist to organizer, is involved on a voluntary, unpaid basis.
 The goal is to share our collective talents for a good cause.
 100% of proceeds, from the sale of the donated postcards, goes to the charity.
 If you would like, however, to make a donation with your postcard, to help fund the work that the TAE team do each year, then please see the DONATION section below.
 (Please note: this money would NOT transferred to the charity, but is for the expenses incured by the TAE and curator in setting up the exhibition).

-The sale price will be $35 USD per card.
+The sale price will be £30 per card (4 for £100).
 Many, if not all of these cards are worth a lot more, but this will allow the general public to purchase them easily and raise the required funds for the charity.

-1. Capture the image and send you a Twitter shout-out using the hashtag #twitterartexhibit (check the @connect tab on your Twitter account for your mention)
+1) Copy the image and send out a Twitter shout-out using the hashtag #TAE17 (check the @connect tab on your Twitter account for your mention).

 2) Post it to an album on our Facebook page at Facebook.com/TwitterArtExhibit (visit us to see if your card has arrived).

 ONE POSTCARD = MANY TWEETS » SPREAD THE WORD!

 Our Twitter account is @twitrartexhibit.
 Please follow us!
-We appreciate RTs and mentions.
-We suggest you post a pic of your card on Twitter before mailing it, and use the hashtag #twitterartexhibit so that we can share the love!
-If you wish, curator Robin Pedrero may be reached @robinpedrero.
-Founder David Sandum is @DavidSandumArt and organizing board member Nat George @natgeorgela
+We appreciate RT’s and mentions.
+We suggest you post a pic of your card on Twitter before mailing it, and use the hashtag #TAE17 so that we can share the love!

 AFTER THE EXHIBITION:

-All work received will be considered a donation and will not be returned to the sender.
-Online sales will be available after the opening.
-Thereafter, any unsold art will be donated to the charity to use as they see fit (i.e. create a mural with remaining pieces to commemorate the event, or sell remaining work at future fundraisers).
+All work received will be considered a donation and will not be returned to the sender, even if it remains unsold.
+Any unsold art will be donated to the charity to use as they see fit (i.e. create a mural with remaining pieces to commemorate the event, or sell remaining work at future fundraisers).
 It’s up to them.